Graph Learning and Its Advancements on Large Language Models: A Holistic Survey

-As Figure \ref{figure-framework} shows, in this survey, we provide an intuitive taxonomy from the view of the objective of graph learning.
-Specifically, we sort previous works on graphs based on the elements of graphs (i.e., node, edge and graph structure).
-Based on this logic, we survey related methods and tasks on graphs.
-We show graph learning's great performance on various applications in the real world.
-Finally, we propose current trends and challenges in graph learning, which is expected to further promote research on this area.
+To fill the gap between rapid expansion of graph learning and the need of a comprehensive survey, we collect and sort a large number of work related to GL, including mentioned works in previous remarkable surveys \cite{Wu2020Comprehensive,Zhou2020Graph,goyal2018graph,liu2022graph,bacciu2020gentle,Cai2018comprehensive,xia2021graph,Zhang2020Deep,Shi2016survey,Wang2017Knowledge,Cui2018Survey} and recent two-years work on top conferences.
+We divide them into different types in terms of data, method, task, application.
+We choose representative work for each subsection considering content, year, citation.
+As depicted in Figure \ref{figure-framework}, this survey provides an intuitive taxonomy that considers the objectives of GL.
+Specifically, we sort previous works based on the elements of graphs, such as nodes, edges, and graph structures.
+Based on this taxonomy, we survey related methods and tasks on graphs and demonstrate the great performance of GL on various real-world applications.
+Finally, we discuss current trends and challenges in GL that are expected to further stimulate research.

-The main contributions of this survey are summarized below. \begin{itemize} \item We provide an organic taxonomy to survey previous researches with regard to data, models and tasks. \item We conclude current applications of graph learning in the real world. \item We propose current trends and challenges of graph learning. \end{itemize}
+The main contributions of this survey are summarized below. \begin{itemize} \item We propose a holistic classification to review previous research with respect to two dimensions of objective and constituents.
+The former denotes data, models and tasks, and the latter pertains to node, edge and graph structure. \item We conduct a thorough review of pioneering research on the combination of pre-trained language models, particularly large language models, and graph learning with a new taxonomy. \item We summarize the current applications and prevalent datasets of graph learning in the real world, which manifests the rapid advancement of this field.
+This underscores the significance of reviewing the latest works as well. \item We explore the current salient trends and challenges of graph learning and aspire to offer valuable directions for future research. \end{itemize}

 The remainder of this article is organized as follows.
-Section \ref{section-objective} proposes an intuitive taxonomy of previous works based on node, edge and graph structure from the view of data, model and task.
-Section \ref{section-methods} demonstrates the main methods used for graph learning and current research trends.
-Section \ref{section-applications} concludes the applications in real world.
-Section \ref{section-future-directions} proposes the challenges of graph learning nowadays.
+Section \ref{section-objective} proposes an intuitive taxonomy of previous works based on node, edge, and graph structure, from the viewpoint of data, model, and task.
+Section \ref{section-methods} demonstrates the main methods used for GL and current research trends.
+Section \ref{section-llm_gl} reviews the latest advance on the combination of GL and LLMs.
+Section \ref{section-applications} concludes the applications of GL in the real world.
+Finally, section \ref{section-future-directions} discusses the challenges of GL today.